The Gymnosperm Database

 Distribution and Ecology

 Throughout the range of this species, mean annual temperature is approximately constant at 3-4°C and precipitation, though highly variable (970 to 3020 mm), does not show a latitudinal gradient.
-However, the portion of precipitation falling as snow decreases greatly with latitude, from 88 percent in California to 14 percent in Alaska, reflecting a translation from Mediterreanean to subarctic maritime climates across 25 degrees of latitude.
-Its habitat is relatively coastal; it does not occur in the rainshadow of the Coast-Cascade-Sierra Nevada mountain chain except locally in the Rocky Mountains where coastal airmasses can penetrate and produce high winter snowfall.
-It has been suggested that the species affinity for areas with persistent winter snowpacks is because it cannot tolerate frozen soils.
+However, the portion of precipitation falling as snow decreases greatly with latitude, from 88 percent in California to 14 percent in Alaska, reflecting a translation from Mediterreanean to subarctic maritime climates.
+Mountain hemlock's habitat is relatively coastal; it does not occur in the rainshadow of the Coast-Cascade-Sierra Nevada mountain chain except locally in the Rocky Mountains where coastal airmasses can penetrate and produce high winter snowfall.
+It has been suggested that the species' affinity for areas with persistent winter snowpacks is because it cannot tolerate frozen soils.
 Throughout most of its range, T. mertensiana defines the upper portion of the subalpine forest and is conventionally divided into two elevational zones: the forest subzone of continuous closed-canopy forest, and the parkland subzone of tree clumps separated by fellfields, wet meadows or low subalpine shrubs.
 Within the parkland subzone, the discontinuous forest canopy typically reflects reduced seedling establishment success associated with a deep and persistent winter snowpack.
 At the highest elevations, T. mertensiana grows as a timberline tree in krummholz form (Arno and Gyer 1973, Burns & Honkala 1990, Taylor 1993).
+In the forest subzone, common associates include Tsuga heterophylla at lower elevations, as well as Abies amabilis, A. lasiocarpa, A. magnifica, Callitropsis nootkatensis, Larix occidentalis, Picea glauca, P. sitchensis, P. engelmannii, Pinus albicaulis, P. contorta, P. monticola, Pseudotsuga menziesii, and Thuja plicata (Burns & Honkala 1990, Farjon 2010).
+Most of these associates also occur in the parkland subzone.

-The two lower photos at right illustrate some of the principal features of T. mertensiana tree clumps in the subalpine parkland.
+Two photos at right illustrate some of the principal features of T. mertensiana tree clumps in the subalpine parkland.
 These clumps often contain one or two exceptionally large and old trees, along with several younger trees.
 The younger trees commonly represent several different age classes.
 The oldest tree may not date the origin of the tree clump; often the decayed remains of still older trees can be found within the clump.
 The origin and development of these clumps has been studied by various authors; a literature review appears in my dissertation (Earle 1993).
 Arno and Hammerly (1984) also provide an informative discussion of the subject.
 Typically these clumps are located on topographic high points where winter snows melt out marginally earlier than on adjacent microsites.
-Establishment of trees on these sites is commonly correlated with episodes of relatively warm, dry climate that last several years; in the Cascades, for instance, such episodes were recorded in the 1930s (Franklin et al. 1971) and again in the latter 1990s (pers. obs.).
-Seedlings established in the 1990s are still very small and it will be interesting to see how they fare under global warming.
+Establishment of trees on these sites is commonly correlated with episodes of relatively warm, dry climate that last several years; in the Cascades, for instance, such episodes were recorded in the 1930s (Franklin et al. 1971) and again in the latter 1990s; under global warming, reduced snowpacks are prevalent through the species' range and seedlings and saplings are now commonly seen in formerly treeless meadows (pers. obs.
+1990 to 2024).
 Once a clump contains at least one tree tall enough to project above the winter snowpack, blackbody radiation emitted from the tree causes the snow to melt sooner and faster near the tree than in the open meadow.
 In this way the tree alters its environment to reduce snow accumulation and produce conditions conducive to both the growth of existing trees and the establishment of new trees, both from seed and via asexual means (layering) (Earle 1993).
 Over time, the tree clump tends to grow radially; such clumps have been called "timber atolls" (Griggs 1938).
 The formation of such clumps is not confined to T. mertensiana.
 Many timberline species have been observed to form clumps in areas where a deep and persistent snowpack retards tree establishment, among them, Abies amabilis, Abies lasiocarpa, Picea engelmannii, Pinus albicaulis, and Callitropsis nootkatensis.
 It is also not unusual to find more than one species of conifer in a clump.
 T. mertensiana typically initiates clumps within its range, but such clumps often also support Abies amabilis or Callitropsis nootkatensis.
 On drier sites, such as in the Rocky Mountains, clumps are commonly initiated by Pinus albicaulis, and a "skirt" of young Abies lasiocarpa then grows up around it.
 After a period of centuries, the Pinus may die due to shading by the now-tall Abies, and the Abies may in its time give way to more shade tolerant Picea engelmannii.
 Given enough time and a favorable climate, clumps may eventually coalesce to form a continuous forest, but an episode of severe cold/wet weather or a catastrophic fire can reset the clock, returning the site to an open meadow.

 Remarkable Specimens